Easy Peanut Sauce Recipe (5 Minutes)

 Roasted Broccoli

-a bowl of peanut sauce with a spoon
+a bowl of peanut sauce with a spoon taking a scoop showing the thick texture, garnished with crushed peanuts

-If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!
+If you make and love my recipes, it would mean so much to me if you would leave a comment and rating!
+And don’t forget to follow along on Instagram, Pinterest, Facebook, TikTok and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so I can see your creations!

 Easy Peanut Sauce Recipe